 Do you have water?
 An extra bowl and leash?
 What about blankets or first aid supplies?

-In light of the recent events abroad, it is important to remember to plan for your pet in the case of a natural disaster or an emergency.
+In light of the recent events, it is important to remember to plan for your pet in the case of a natural disaster or an emergency.

-Here are some things that you should have or might want to include in your emergency kit for you dog:
+Here are some things that you should have or might want to include in your emergency kit for you pets:

 2. Water–your dog is going to be thirsty as well